 As the climate crisis threatens Tahiti, an alliance of women embarks on a sacred journey to protect their island home.

+It is time for our community to share an essential message with the world: we are one with nature, and we should treat it as an equal.
 Climate change is everyone's concern.
 What if the key wasn't innovation, but tradition moving us forward?
-Now is the perfect moment to release what has to be said, in our own words.”
+Now is the final moment to release what has to be said, in our own words."

-Riham Ezzaldeen is a Producer and filmmaker raised in Damascus and based in Sweden and Greece.
-Through her work producing and managing feature length films, documentary series, multimedia, and art projects she focuses on highlighting the beauty and necessity of diversity.
-Her methodology of effective activism and solution based artistic expression breathes life and perspective into every project she works on.
-Some of her work includes, “Sing for Hope in Greece,” “Waynak” documentary series, “Bird watching in Azerbaijan,” and “George and the Whales.”
+Riham Ezzaldeen is a Producer and filmmaker raised in Damascus, based in Sweden and Greece.
+Through her work producing feature length films, documentary series and multimedia projects, she focuses on highlighting the beauty and necessity of diversity while highlighting social and environmental topics.
+Her methodology of effective activism and solution-based artistic expression breathes life and perspective into every project she works on.
+Some of her work includes, “Sing For Hope in Greece,” “Waynak” documentary series, “Bird Watching in Azerbaijan,” and “George and the Whales.”
 She identifies as queer and is fluent in Arabic and English.
-Riham recently has two feature length documentaries and two documentary series in development and production.
+She is a proud BGDM member, part of the WMM Production Program, and leads Original Productions at production company What Took You So Long?.
+A film she has in early production won a pitching award at MAFF, a short film she recently finalized has won three awards and short-listed for five more, and her WIP documentaries participated in the Hot Docs Deal Maker, Film London Financing Market, BGDM Feedback Loop and other key industry events in Berlinale, Cannes and Sheffield.

 PROMOTE THIS PROJECT